masdeseiscaracteres/ugarit/data_science/tasks_and_methods/task_and_methods.md

 ## Survival analysis
 ...

+## Pattern mining
+These methods focus on the discovery of patterns in data.
+Some specific task names in this category can be: subgroup discovery, association rule mining, itemset mining, sequential pattern mining, sequential rule mining, sequence prediction, periodic pattern mining, episode mining, high-utility pattern mining, time-series mining, clustering...

-## Subgroup discovery
+### Subgroup discovery
 Subgroup discovery attempts to search relations between different properties or variables of a set with respect to a target variable.
 Due to the fact that subgroup discovery is focused in the extraction of relations with interesting characteristics, it is not necessary to obtain complete but partial relations.
+Overview of the topic in [this paper](https://sci2s.ugr.es/sites/default/files/ficherosPublicaciones/1324_2011-Herrera-KAIS.pdf).

-## Clustering
+### Clustering
 - ...

+## Pattern

 ## Text
 ### Keyword extraction/text summarization